ekfiagbedzi/WebScraping/README.md

 The scrapper automatilcally acceses each details page of each promoter and gets information such as promoter name, gene function, temporal and spatial expression details, strain and plasmid details, primers, image urls, and images.
 It then dumps the data as a json file `data.json` and saves images as `.gif`

+## Data Storage on AWS Cloud services
-The JSON file was then dumped into an Amazon S3 bucket whilst the image data was dumped into S3 bucket as well using Python SDK `boto3`
+The JSON file was then dumped into a public AWS S3 bucket with the link Image data was dumped into a public AWS S3 bucket
-A SQL database was then created and stored in Amazon RDS using the python libraries `sqlalchemy` and `psycopg2`
+A SQL database was then created and stored in postgresql database using AWS RDS server